Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

 Data Protection Principles

-Under GDPR, all personal data obtained and held by us must be processed according to a set of core principles.
+Under applicable data protection legislation, all personal data obtained and held by us must be processed according to a set of core principles.
 In accordance with these principles, we will ensure that:

 Lawful Basis for Processing

 The law on data protection allows us to process your data for certain reasons only.
-The nature of your relationship with us, (e.g. as a customer or employee) will determine why we collect information and the legal basis on which we process it.
-We may be required by law to collect certain information, require it in order to perform a contract with your employer or you or to contact you or your employer prior to entering into a contract with you or your employer or use it for our legitimate business interests where these do not override your rights or interests
+The nature of your relationship with us, (e.g. as a customer, or employee of that customer or employee) will determine why we collect information and the legal basis on which we process it.
+We may be required by law to collect certain information, require it in order to perform a contract with your employer or you or to contact you or your employer prior to entering into a contract with you or your employer or use it for our legitimate business interests where these do not override your rights or interests.

 We may use your contact details to provide you with information about our products and services, if we think it may be of interest to you.